 While Shopify offers a wide range of themes, they are customizable only to some extent.
 And once you want to create something a bit more unique or scale the theme together with your shop, it might turn out that’s far easier said than done.
 Headless architecture meanwhile gives you far, far more customization and personalization options than you’d get with a basic Shopify, making it far easier for your brand to stand out from the crowd.

-Since you aren’t limited to working only with the native features and themes, you can, for example, completely redesign your workflow or create a unique theme for your store – and that’s without any additional back-end coding needed.
-Moreover, you can show your products in many different ways – you can use a mobile app, a smart mirror or a smartwatch, voice shopping, or a progressive web app.
+Since you aren’t limited to working only with the native features and themes, you can, for example, completely redesign your workflow or create a unique theme for your Shopify store – and that’s without any additional back-end coding needed.
+Moreover, you can show your products in many different ways – you can use a mobile app, a smart mirror or a smartwatch, voice shopping, or a progressive web app

 Increased speed